 We have a variety of contractual obligations and other commitments that require payment of cash at certain specified periods.
-The following table summarizes our contractual cash obligations and commitments as of December 31, 2020.
+With the exception of maturities of long-term debt, we anticipate funding these obligations through cash flows from operations.
+The following table summarizes our contractual cash obligations and commitments as of December 31, 2021.
 See additional discussion in Note 18 - Commitments and Contingencies to the Consolidated Financial Statements.